 Many toads are killed when they cross roads to get back to their breeding pond in spring.
 Toadwatch volunteers help the toads to cross the roads safely - without this help many toad populations would become extinct.
 The Costessey Patrol have made two videos about their work.
 Please see About for more information.

-The 2013 Migration finished in late April after a delayed start.
-See the map of the crossings that we patrol and contacts if you would like to help in Spring 2014.
+The 2014 migration started on Feb 18th and finished in early April - the numbers saved are now available.
+See the map of the crossings that we patrol and contacts if you would like to help.
 The patrols are also listed on Patrols page.
-The pre migration meetings for 2014 are now being added to the Calendar.

 Bookmark This Page